What are the different levels of self-driving cars?

 (Note: Although automakers tout "fully autonomous" or "Level 5" self-driving cars, those types of cars are outlawed on virtually every public road in America, and in some cases the term may be used by manufacturers or representatives incorrectly.)

-SAE levels of autonomy
+SAE levels of driving automation, from none to fully self-driving

-Level 0: No self-driving features.
-Many cars on the road today would fall into this category—even when they're equipped with forward collision warning or blind-spot monitors.
-Level 0 relies solely on the person behind the wheel to control the car's functions, including steering, throttle, and brake, while the car is running.
+Level 0: No self-driving features, but it can have driver support systems.
+Many cars on the road today would fall into this category—even when they're equipped with safety systems such as automatic emergency braking or blind-spot monitors.
+Automatic emergency braking detects imminent impact and hits the brakes to mitigate or avoid the impacts of a crash.
+The majority of automakers complied with a voluntary pledge by Sept.
+2022 to equip 95% of the cars they produce with this life-saving feature that the IIHS predicts will cut in half the number of rear-end crashes, which is the most common crash.
+The SAE updated this classification in 2021 to reflect the evolution of new car technology.
+Level 0 previously relied solely on the person behind the wheel to control the car's functions, including steering, throttle, and brake, while the car is running.

 Level 1: Some driver assistance.
 By the book, these cars may have one or more systems that can control speed or steering—but not both simultaneously.
 Many new cars have available adaptive cruise control, which is an example of a Level 1 feature.
-By 2021, an overwhelming majority of new cars sold in the U.S. will feature automatic emergency braking, which is also a Level 1 feature.
-Additionally, automakers such as Subaru are now making available active lane control on entry-level cars, which can steer a car back into a lane, but those systems aren't as prevalent as adaptive cruise control.
+Active lane control that keeps the car centered in its lane is another example.

+Level 2: Even more driver assistance.
+Many luxury automakers are now making available Level 2 cars that can control steering and speed simultaneously, without driver interaction for short periods of time (under 1 minute, and in some cases seconds).
+For now, Volvo, Mercedes-Benz, and BMW all offer Level 2 features, but all three systems require a driver monitor the environment around the car.
+The most sophisticated is GM's Super Cruise, thought Tesla's Autopilot garners a lot more headlines, for better or worse.
+Along with Ford's Bluecruise, these systems can drive on mapped highways for extended periods with driver supervision, and, except for Tesla, they have driver monitor cameras to ensure driver engagement.

 Email This Page